 An original silkscreen, exhibition poster on heavy stock paper by German-American artist Josef Albers (1888-1976) titled "Homage to the Square: Galerie Melki 1", 1973.
 Printed in Paris for this special exhibition in 1973.
 Very rare.
 Sheet size: 34" x 23".
-Excellent condition.
+Some light wear associated with age, excellent condition.

 Josef Albers, (born March 19, 1888, Bottrop, Ger.—died March 25, 1976, New Haven, Conn., U.S.) painter, poet, sculptor, teacher, and theoretician of art, important as an innovator of such styles as Colour Field painting and Op art.

 From 1908 to 1920 Albers studied painting and printmaking in Berlin, Essen, and Munich and taught elementary school in his native town of Bottrop.
 In 1920 he enrolled at the newly formed Bauhaus, which was to become the most important design school in Germany.
 His most important creations of that period included compositions made of coloured glass, as well as examples of furniture design, metalwork, and typography.
 After 1925, when he became a “master” at the Bauhaus, Albers explored a style of painting characterized by the reiteration of abstract rectilinear patterns and the use of primary colours along with white and black.